JeanBourgarel/WeatherApp/README.md

 ## Cities

 Each city displayed in the app is set in MainActivity.kt.
-If you'd like to add other cities, add another Triple instances and give the city name, latitude and longitude as parameters.
+If you'd like to add other cities, add new Triple instances for the 'cities' variable and give the city name, latitude and longitude as parameters.

 ```kotlin
 val cities = mutableListOf(